iankitnegi/MBAStatistics/README.md

 Importance in Probability:
 The sample space is crucial for defining events, which are subsets of the sample space.
 For example, in rolling a dice, an event could be rolling an even number, which is a subset of the sample space: {2, 4, 6}

+### Events:
+An event is any outcome or a specific set of outcomes from a random experiment.
+Events are fundamental in the study of probability because they form the basis for determining the likelihood of different outcomes.

+Key Points:
+- Definition: An event is a subset of the sample space.
+The sample space includes all possible outcomes, while an event consists of one or more of these outcomes.
+- Simple Event: An event with a single outcome.
+- Compound Event: An event with two or more outcomes.

+Examples of Events:
+- Flipping a Coin:
+  Simple Event: Getting Heads.
+  Compound Event: Getting either Heads or Tails (which is also the entire sample space).
+- Rolling a Die:
+  Simple Event: Rolling a 3.
+  Compound Event: Rolling an even number (2, 4, 6).